dice-group/docker-limes/README.md

 ## Comments
 The results of the LIMES run are saved into ./results folder mounted as a volume.
 The volumes are mounted on docker host.
 Therefore this repository as it is right now designated to run on docker host machine.
+Tested on Ubuntu 14.04 with Docker version 1.9.0, build 76d6bc9

 ## TODOs
 * Configure continuous delivery with the git repository (under development at the moment): https://github.com/AKSW/LIMES-dev